 Financial management with reporting and analytics; manufacturing tools for project management, production planning, scheduling, and cost management; and warehouse and inventory control tools for supply chain management.

 Project planning, resource scheduling, time and expense management, and service analytics.

 Unified commerce tools, store and employee management, merchandise management and operational insights.

 Provides intelligence on prospective customers, personalization and customer engagement, sales productivity and performance metrics.

-Benefits of Dynamics 365
+Benefits of Microsoft Dynamics

 By combining Dynamics 365 CRM and ERP with Microsoft’s productivity applications, users get a connected view of data intelligence on customer records, transactions, behaviors and preferences, along with information about orders, inventory and shipping, and in addition to predictive insight tools for decision-makers.

 The biggest benefit of Dynamics 365 is tight integration with other Microsoft business applications.
 For companies that rely heavily on Microsoft [Office] 365 and Outlook, or that run operations on Azure, Dynamics 365 provides more beneficial integration with sister products than most CRM systems, which rely on third-party plug-ins.
 Microsoft is also growing its stable of third-party applications to pair with Dynamics 365 through the AppSource store.